Benefits of the Agreement on Internal Trade

 Examining supply management systems for dairy, poultry and eggs; removing technical barriers between provinces, such as differing product and grade standards, and plant and animal health regulations.

 - Alcoholic Beverages

-Prohibition of all practices that are discriminatory in areas such as distribution, pricing, product listing, and merchandising between retail outlets and the liquor control boards and of the provinces and territories.
+Prohibiting discriminatory practices in areas such as product listing, pricing, distribution and merchandising between the liquor control boards and retail outlets of the provinces and territories.